-The priority would be to seek medical attention if necessary, and if on campus contact the Sheriff's office at (323) 953-2911 to receive medical assistance.
-For student injuries on or off campus during a campus sanctioned event, including classes and labs, students must report any incidents to the sheriff's office and Rad.
-Tech. department as soon as they are able to file a campus injury report.
+The priority would be to seek medical attention if necessary, and if on campus, contact the Sheriff's office at (323) 953-2911 to receive medical assistance.
+For student injuries on or off campus during a campus-sanctioned event, including classes, labs, or Clinical Sites, the students must report any incidents to the sheriff's office and the Rad.
+Tech.
+Department as soon as they are able to file a campus injury report.
 The student will be asked for their student ID (Cub Card) or ID number, California DL/ID if they have one, as well as a description of what occurred.
 The officer will also mark down any injuries they observe and take photos of the injuries to attach to the report.
 This report will be used to document the incident and sent to senior leadership.
 Please note, the Radiologic Technology department follows the clinical training facility's injury reporting policies (if applicable) and all county, state, and national guidelines, regulations, and reporting.
 Please refer to our current campus emergency plans and procedures.